mariasr3/pytprot/README.md

 - **-i INFILE or --input-directory INFILE**: Required.
 The user must provide a directory which contains the input files. **NOTE**: Said input files need to follow the correct naming convention.
 If not, these will not be accepted by the program.
 - **-s or --stoichiometry**: Optional.
 The user can handle an input **.txt file** with the model stoichiometry.
 It also has to follow a specific structure, as shown in the sample stoichiometry file in the package directory.
 - **-f or --force**: Optional.
 It forces the creation of an output directory.
-If it already exists, the contents are overwritten.
+If it already exists, the contents of said directory are overwritten.
 - **-o OUTDIR or --output-directory OUTDIR**: Required.
 The user must provide an ouput directory where the output files will be stored.
 If the output directory already exists, and the "force" flag has not been activated, the program will terminate.
 - **-v or --verbose**: Optional.
 It prints in the terminal some information about the process.
 - **-m or --macrocomplex**: Optional.
 If the input file is a macrocomples, the user should use this option to indicate it.
 - **-d or --contact_dist**: Optional.
 Only employed if the macrocomplex flag is active.
 By default the distance between the CA backbone of two chains to consider they are interacting is set to 12 Å.
 - **-cn or --contact_num**: Optitonal.
 Only employed if the macrocomplex flag is active.
 By default there needs to be a minimum of 8 residues to interact at a distance *d* between two chains to interact.

 #### 4.1.1.
-Example 1.a: 1GZX, interacting chains input
+Example 1: 1GZX, interacting chains input

 In order to show the basic functioning of the program, we will use the [1gzx](https://www.rcsb.org/structure/1GZX) structure, which is the T-state haemoglobin, which is a hetero-4-mer.
-As an input, we have three .pdb files with interacting chains (1gzx_A_B.pdb, 1gzx_A_C.pdb, 1gzx_A_D.pdb) within a folder named "1gzx", and a stoichiometry file (1gzx_stoichiometry.txt).
+As an input, we have three .pdb files with interacting chains (1gzx_A_B.pdb, 1gzx_A_C.pdb, 1gzx_A_D.pdb) provided by our teachers, within a folder named "1gzx", and a stoichiometry file (1gzx_stoichiometry.txt).
 We will assume that pytprot is being executed from the installation folder named *pytprot*.

 In order to run pytprot, we will need to open the terminal and write: